feldhusentechnologies/feldhusentechnologies.github.io/index.md

 ### About
 FeldiTECH is a small start up consisting of just of one person.
-I wish to grow this name and make it a tech company that specilizes in experimently technology for commercial, millitary and scientific purposes.
+I wish to grow this name and make it a tech company that specilizes in experimental technology for commercial, military and scientific purposes.
 ### Other Projects